nodejs/dev-policy/README.md

 To facilitate and oversee the Convergence effort, the TSC will charter a Convergence Work Group.
 This WG will ensure that appropriate steps are being made in each of the two release lines to bring the projects back together.
 The Convergence WG will work directly with both release line WG’s.
 As soon as the release lines converge, the charters for the separate release line WG’s and the convergence WG will expire, and responsibility for the continued evolution of the converged release line will be with the project TSC itself.
 The initial membership of the Convergence WG will be a subset of members from each of the two release line WG’s.

 For the Converged Project, a new Github organization owned and managed by the Node.js Foundation will be created.
 Once the new Github organization is established, ownership of the existing iojs/io.js and joyent/node repositories should be transferred.
 From there, the Convergence WG will be responsible for determining the exact next steps for creating the Converged repository.
+Additional repositories from each of the existing joyent/* and iojs/* organizations may need to be transferred to the Node.js Foundation organization as well.

 The Converged repository must contain release branches for all prior stable lines from both release lines.